openvar/variantValidator/INSTALLATION.md

 ## Setting up Seqrepo (SQLite >=3.8)

-Similarly, things run much faster with a local SeqRepo database.
-The seqrepo library is already installed, but you'll need to download an actual sequence repository.
+VariantValidator requires a local SeqRepo databas,.
+The seqrepo library is already installed, but you'll need to download an actual seqrepo database.
 These instructions assume you are using your home directory; you can put it anywhere so long as you modify the config.ini file, and environment variables accordingly.
 ```
 $ mkdir seqrepo
 $ seqrepo --root-directory ~/seqrepo pull -i 2018-08-21